AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 ### Week 9 10/29/18 Tuesday, October 30th Mentor/Mentee 1-on-1

 Discussion: It finally happened; last Saturday I fell sick, fever sick.
 I have a strong immune system, cultivated over the years through deliberate exposure; I am an anti-germaphobe.
 It seems to have worked, I rarely get sick.
 I avoid it like the plague, mostly ‘cause I'm a big baby.
 I hate being sick, especially fever sick.
-I forgot how awful it feels, it's an overall consuming malaise making it difficult to do anything beyond basic body functions.
+I forgot how awful it feels, it's an overall consuming malaise making it difficult to do anything beyond basic bodily functions.
 I first felt it Friday after work, I was fatigued, exhausted.
 I went to bed early and woke up to body aches and a fever.
 I was on a mission, I had to finish coding.
 I medicated, sat, hydrated and waited it out...all...day...long.
 When I woke Sunday, my fever had broken.

 ![Catatonic](https://github.com/AdrianaG77/2018_Fall_Chipy_Mentorship/blob/master/catatonic.jpg)